Are you ready to discover your college program?

 Coding bootcamps provide short-term, intensive training focused on building job-ready skills.
-Enrollees explore coding fundamentals, explore industry-standard tools and software, and learn to complete multifaceted coding tasks and projects.
+Enrollees explore coding fundamentals, learn industry-standard tools and software, and complete multifaceted coding tasks and projects.
 Coding bootcamps attract beginners interested in breaking into tech and experienced professionals looking to enhance their skills.

 The following guide answers the most common coding bootcamp questions.
 We also include information on bootcamp costs, types of bootcamps, and available career pathways.